-The cast of A WIll To Survive will be traveling to Washington, D.C. this Fall to perform at the renowned John F. Kennedy Center for the Performing Arts.
+The cast of A Will To Survive traveled to Washington, D.C. during the fall of 2017 to perform at the renowned John F. Kennedy Center for the Performing Arts.

 Our teenagers today live in a world of inconsistent messages, violence, and pressure to succeed.
 A conversation of Mental health awareness must happen to help young people understand that hope and resources are there when they feel they have nowhere else to turn.

 WILL Robinson took his life at age 17 on January 14th, 2016.
 WILL lived in Loudoun County, Virginia and loved music, people, and being curious about life.
 He left behind many friends and family members who have been moved to help spread the word of Love and that it's never too late.

 This 55 minute music driven High School production reminds us we are not alone.
 The goal of A WILL to Survive is to talk about depression, suicide prevention, hope, and accepting others and yourself no matter what life challenges you might face.
 With a sensitive and thoughtful script, this show will inspire and educate students about better ways to manage life when it gets to a place where it seems too hard to handle.
 Check out our promotional video for A WILL to Survive below!